tdr2d/docs/pages/public_cloud/public_cloud_network_services/configuration-02-how-to-configure-ipv6/guide.en-asia.md

 Internet Protocol version 6 (IPv6) is the latest version of Internet Protocol (IP).
 It is designed to resolve the long-anticipated exhaustion of IPv4 addresses, by using addresses made up of 128-bits rather than the standard 32-bits of IPv4.

 Each Public Cloud instance is delivered with an IPv4 address and an IPv6 address.

-By default, only the IPv4 address is configured.
-However, on newer distributions, it is possible that the IPv6 is already configured when the service is delivered.

 **This guide will show you how to configure an IPv6 address on a Public Cloud instance.**